barchiso/Python_Pro/Django_demo_app/README.md

 It is necessary to create a new application and implement a custom User model.
 You can use both AbstractUser and AbstractBaseUser, PermissionMixin.
 Fields and their quantity - according to your preferences.

+# HW-7.
+Template tags.
+Write at least three different template tags, including:
+- A simple tag (for example, returning the current date or formatting the text).
+- Tag with arguments (for example, combining lines or cropping text to a given length).
+- Inclusive tag (which connects another template or executes a certain logic).